Commentary on MFI interest rates

 Interest rates on new business

-Interest rates on new deposits of households recorded the largest change for deposits with agreed maturity in October.
-As regards non-financial corporations, the rates on overnight deposits and deposits with agreed maturity saw the largest changes.
+Interest rates on new deposits of households recorded the largest change for deposits with agreed maturity in April.
+As regards non-financial corporations, interest rates on current account deposits saw the smallest change.

 Chart 1 – Interest rates of commercial banks on CZK deposits held by Czech residents – new business